pertamaks/floating-counter/README.md

 You can download the latest pre-compiled version for your operating system from the **[Releases Page](https://github.com/pertamaks/floating-counter/releases)**.

 * **For Windows:** Download the `.exe` file.

+  _⚠️ First-Time Launch Note on Windows, you may encounter a system message like "Unregistered app" or a security prompt the first time you open the app.
+This is normal.
+Simply skip or dismiss the message to continue using the app safely._

 * **For macOS:** Download the `.zip` file and unzip it to get the `.app`.

-    * *Note for Mac users:* You may need to right-click the `.app` file and select "Open" the first time you run it to bypass Gatekeeper.
+  *Note for Mac users:* You may need to right-click the `.app` file and select "Open" the first time you run it to bypass Gatekeeper.

 ---

 ## 📄 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

+---

+`floating counter`, `on-screen counter`, `minimal counter app`, `windows tally tool`, `macOS counter`, `frameless UI`, `PySide6`, `desktop productivity tools`, `counter for streamers`, `task tracker`